AnshKapoor007/todobackendapisflask/README.md

 ### Starting the application

--execute command './env/Scripts/Activate.ps1'
+1. execute command './env/Scripts/Activate.ps1'
--execute command 'python ./app.py'
+2. execute command 'python ./app.py'

 ### Endpoints

+1. method='GET'
--method='GET' - '/' : returns all tasks
+  * '/' : returns all tasks
+2. method='POST'
+  * '/create' : create a new task (takes task name and description name as request body)
+3. method='PATCH'
--method='POST' - '/create' : create a new task (takes task name and description name as request body) -method='PATCH' - '/update/:sno' : updates a task with 'sno' (takes updated task name and description name as request body) - '/markCompleted/:sno' : marks a task completed with 'sno' - '/markInompleted/:sno' : marks a task incomplete with 'sno'
+  * '/update/:sno' : updates a task with 'sno' (takes updated task name and description name as request body)
+  * '/markCompleted/:sno' : marks a task completed with 'sno'
+  * '/markInompleted/:sno' : marks a task incomplete with 'sno'
+4. method='DELETE'
--method='DELETE' - '/delete/:sno' : deletes a task with 'sno'
+  * '/delete/:sno' : deletes a task with 'sno'